 The Nutrition Care Process is a systematic approach to providing high quality nutrition care.
 The NCP consists of four distinct, interrelated steps:

-- Intervention: The RD then selects the nutrition intervention that will be directed to the root cause (or etiology) of the nutrition problem and aimed at alleviating the signs and symptoms of the diagnosis.
+- Intervention: The RDN then selects the nutrition intervention that will be directed to the root cause (or etiology) of the nutrition problem and aimed at alleviating the signs and symptoms of the diagnosis.

-At first the Nutrition Care Process may seem like a linear approach; however, during the course of an interaction/appointment with a patient or client, the RD will often complete the assessment and diagnosis steps, and may begin a Nutrition Intervention when a patient reveals another piece of new assessment data/information that will cause the RD to re-assess, and re-diagnose and perhaps modify the plan that he/she had started discussing with the client.
+At first the Nutrition Care Process may seem like a linear approach; however, during the course of an interaction/appointment with a patient or client, the RDN will often complete the assessment and diagnosis steps, and may begin a Nutrition Intervention when a patient reveals another piece of new assessment data/information that will cause the RDN to re-assess, and re-diagnose and perhaps modify the plan that he/she had started discussing with the client.
 Therefore, the Nutrition Care Process is represented as a circle in the Nutrition Care Model.

 What is the Nutrition Care Process and Model?